thenickcox/APIDocs/Anti-Affinity Policies/get-anti-affinity-policies.md

   "title": "Get Anti-Affinity Policies",
   "date": "11-20-2014",
   "author": "Bryan Friedman",
-  "attachments": []
+  "attachments": [],
+  "sticky":"true"
 }}}

 Gets a list of anti-affinity policies within a given account.
 Calls to this operation must include a token acquired from the authentication endpoint.
 See the [Login API](../Authentication/login.md) for information on acquiring this token.

 ### When to Use It

 Use this API operation when you want to get a list of anti-affinity policies within a given account and what servers are part of these policies.
-You can also use the IDs provided in this list to add a server to that anti-affinity policy using the API.
+You can also use the IDs provided in this list to add a server to that anti-affinity policy using the [Set Anti-Affinity Policy On Server](../Anti-Affinity Policies/set-anti-affinity-policy-on-server.md) API method.

 ## URL